Dr Hong Qi

 - Global Relay of Observatories Watching Transients Happen (GROWTH) member 2016 - 2018

-- Course Instructor, Fall 2019, An Introduction to General Relativity (co-taught with Prof. Bernard Schutz) at Cardiff University
+- An Introduction to General Relativity (co-taught with Prof. Bernard Schutz) at Cardiff University

-- Tutorial Mentor, Spring 2019, Cardiff University undergrad math, physics, and data analysis courses
+- Cardiff University undergrad math, physics, and data analysis courses

-- Teaching Assistant, Summer 2012, led weekly in-classroom discussions on General Physics Laboratory II (Non-CalculusTreatment) at UW-Milwaukee
+- Led weekly in-classroom discussions on General Physics Laboratory II (Non-CalculusTreatment) at UW-Milwaukee

-My research interests are particully in the following aspects of gravitational wave astronomy:
+My research interests are in the following aspects of gravitational wave astronomy:

-- Zu-Cheng Chen (Oct 2019 - Oct 2020), PhD student at Academy of Mathematics and System Science of Chinese Academy of Sciences (main, co-supervise with Dr. Vivien Raymond), CSC exchange program on Building Reduced Order Quadrature Data for Neutron-Star-Black-Hole waveforms and Scenario Studies of Gravitational Waves from NSBHs.
+- Zu-Cheng Chen (Oct 2019 - Oct 2020), PhD student at Institute of Physics (co-supervise with Dr. Vivien Raymond), visiting program on Building Reduced Order Quadrature Data for Neutron-Star-Black-Hole waveforms and Scenario Studies of Gravitational Waves from NSBHs.

 - Xinchun Hu (Nov 2019), PhD student at Huazhong University of Science and Technology, on the research project Reduced Order Quadrature Data Construction and Parameter Estimation of Super Massive Black Hole Binaries for Static LISA Detector as part of the Birmingham winter school for the UK-China GrEAT network.